 Our hands are important to everything we do in life.
-Without proper function, we couldn't eat, dress, work, or do other tasks and activities.
+Without proper function, we can’t easily eat, dress, work, or do other tasks and activities.
 This is why it is important we take care of them.

-Hand and wrist problems occur and for a plethora of reasons.
-When they do, we have to make sure we fix you so you can do the aforementioned activities.
+Hand and wrist problems occur for a plethora of reasons.
+When they do, we have to make sure to fix the problem so you can do the aforementioned activities.

 Hand and Wrist Surgery

-There are a plethora of treatments you can undergo if you have an injury.
-Some are as simple as taking medications and using splints, and some are as complex as surgery or physiotherapy.
+There are a number of treatments you can undergo if you have a hand or wrist injury.
+Some are as simple as taking medications and using splints, and some are as complex as surgery or physical therapy.

 Hand and Wrist Conditions

-If you’re having issues with your hands and wrists, it’s important to talk to your doctor or to consult a hand surgeon.
-If you have any of these conditions, you may need a recommendation:
+If you’re having issues with your hands and wrists, it’s important to talk to your doctor or consult a hand surgeon.
+If you have any of these conditions, you may need a recommendation.